raasyqa/raasyqa/README.md

 ## 🌿 About Me

-🎓 Informatics student at Universitas Sumatera Utara
+🎓 Information Technology Student at Universitas Sumatera Utara
 💻 Currently learning Frontend Web Development
 🌱 Focusing on HTML, CSS, JavaScript, PHP, and Laravel
 🎨 Interested in clean and user-friendly interfaces